Elena S. Sánchez

 Elena Sánchez Sánchez (born 29 May 1979), usually credited as Elena S. Sánchez, is a Spanish journalist and television presenter, associated to both the public broadcaster RTVE and entertainment journalism.

 Biography

 Born on 29 May 1979, she was raised in Gavilanes, in the province of Ávila.
 She earned a degree in journalism from the Complutense University of Madrid.
-He worked in her early career for Diario de Ávila, Onda Cero and Antena 3.
+She worked in her early career for Diario de Ávila, Onda Cero and Antena 3.